Watch previous episodes of DILAX Lab on demand.

 In the midst of this crisis, the Hamburg Future Institute published the Mobility Report 2021.
 The author, Dr. Stefan Carsten, is examining the very topical effects of Corona on mobility in urban areas.
 And what future public transport has.

-Watch this DILAX Lab now!
+Watch this DILAX Lab on demand now!
 (German only)

 For better Public Transit